-Joe has over twenty years of experience providing counsel to clients involved with linear and site-specific energy, natural resource, and water resource projects as they navigate the myriad regulatory and environmental laws governing project development and operations.
+Joe has over thirty years of experience providing counsel to clients on electric regulatory and environmental permitting matters.
 His practice includes representation of clients before federal agencies and commissions including the Federal Energy Regulatory Commission, U.S. Fish and Wildlife Service, National Marine Fisheries Service, National Park Service, U.S. Bureau of Reclamation, Department of Energy and Department of the Interior.

-A common element to Joe’s practice is his ability to synthesize the in-depth, technical components of project development with the complex regulatory requirements necessitated by environmental laws.
-In addition, Joe has significant experience litigating before state and federal courts in California, the District of Columbia, and Texas, and before administrative boards such as the Interior Board of Contract Appeals.
+A common element to Joe’s practice is his ability to synthesize the in-depth, technical components of utility systems, energy markets and individual project development with complex federal regulatory schemes.
+In addition, Joe has significant experience litigating before state and federal courts in the District of Columbia, California and Texas, and before federal administrative agencies.

 Prior to private practice, Joe served on the legislative staffs of former Sen. James A. McClure (R-ID) and Rep. Larry E. Craig (R-ID), where he worked primarily on agricultural and budget matters.

 Joe is the Co-Coordinator of Van Ness Feldman's electric practice.